kontainapp/km/docs/user-guide.md

 **Next Steps:**
 Be sure you have Docker installed and [configured to run with Kontain](#runtime-config-for-docker).

 ### Runtime Config for Docker

+After running the kontain-install.sh script, Docker should be configured to use Kontain.
+If necessary the following steps can be performed manually to configure Docker to use the Kontain runtime.

 To use Kontain with Docker, you will need to have Docker installed and configured.